Learning Disability Today

 While the experiences heard at the roundtable events were diverse, some key themes emerged.
 These included:

-• There is a shortage of housing in general, which makes it difficult for people with learning disabilities to find a suitable rental property if they not have priority to secure it.
+• There is a shortage of housing in general, which makes it difficult for people with learning disabilities to find a suitable home if they do not have priority to secure it.

 • Social housing was primarily viewed as the preferred option for people with learning disabilities but this sector is difficult to access.